 Further refinements could adjust the marginal prices so that, for example, the first few units are available at a low cost while remaining units are more costly.
 This would provide people with a minimum level of the good without substantial deleterious effects on efficiency.
+Discussions about water pricing often come back to ideas like this: allow each household to get a basic amount very cheaply, then they pay for additional amounts (perhaps at increasing rate), then revenues rebated.

 However if the primary concern is for the welfare of the poor, there is substantial evidence that the best way to help poor people is to get them more money, not make certain of their purchases cheaper.
 Then they can make their own evaluation of which purchases will be most useful, rather than only certain prescribed purchases.
+There have been Randomized Controlled Trials finding that "give poor people money" is quite effective.